Frequently Asked Questions

 One tool I do use for inspiration is music.
 I create playlists for my stories and characters.
 I find that I can get into a character’s headspace pretty easily with the right song.

-One location that I have fallen in love with is London Fields, a place that’s at the heart of my novel.
+One location that I have fallen in love with is London Fields, a place that’s at the heart of LONDON BELONGS TO ME.
 It’s in the borough of Hackney in London’s east end.
 It’s a vibrant neighbourhood, centred around a wonderful park called, you guessed it, London Fields.
 It boasts many cultures, young families, and plenty of dogs: seriously, visit London Fields on the weekends and you’ll see so many breeds frolicking in the grass.
 It’s brilliant.
 London Fields is also home to the fantastic Saturday street market, Broadway Market.
 Not to be too confusing, but this bustling market is held on a street that is actually called Broadway Market.
 They sell everything from antiques and artisan foods (Cupcakes!
 Scotch Eggs!) to crafts and jewellery.
 My favourite vendor: Crosstown Donuts—sugary delights from the heavens.
 Yum.

 If you have plans to visit London, by all means pay your respects to Big Ben, Buckingham Palace, and Oxford Street, but also stray off the usual path and check out places like London Fields, and see the real every day London.
 You won’t be disappointed.